 Pte Cox highly praised the work feast at the American Bar in Cairo. t of the Red Cross, "Only for the of the place," he declared.

-"The German food at times was sig of us was £6." definitely uneatable.
-The soup mostly appeared to be made out of ceived a wonderful welcome from bretroot tops and a little horse- the people when they arrived at an no nourishment in it."
+"The German food at times was six of us was £6." uneatable.
+The soup no nourishment in it."